Jon Ludvig Hammer: Chess career

 In 2011, Hammer suffered setbacks in the "B" section of the Tata Steel Chess Tournament, and the Aeroflot Open.
 He rebounded with a good result in the Reykjavik Open, where he finished with 7/9, and in 5th place on tiebreaks.
 As the best Nordic player, Hammer became Norway's first Nordic Chess Champion since Simen Agdestein in 1992.

 Hammer won his first Norwegian Chess Championship in 2013 when he scored 7/9 (+5−0=4).
 Hammer's best result until then had been the 2008 championship, when he finished equal on points with Frode Elsness, but he lost the September playoff to Elsness after losing the first game, and acquiescing to a draw in a worse position in the second.
 In 2013/14, Hammer took a clear first place with 7½/9 in the Rilton Cup.
+Hammer also won the Norwegian Championships of 2017, 2018, and 2025.

 Hammer attended the Norwegian College of Elite Sport and was coached by Agdestein.
 Hammer has been described as taking chess very seriously, playing very often online, in tournaments, or practicing.
 In 2009, Hammer announced he would not pursue a professional chess career and would study economics.
 In 2012, he switched to journalism, writing for Science Nordic as part of his degree studies.

 He won the Xtracon Chess Open in 2018.

 In 2019, he published the educational video series "1.e4 A Complete White Repertoire".

+In 2023, he made his Chessable debut, releasing an opening repertoire for black based on the Nimzo-Indian defence.